smscommunity/sms-guide/_general/tools.md

 **[Avidemux](https://avidemux.sourceforge.net/download.html)**
 Tool to retime and frame-analyse ILs and full runs.

+*Find more of our video tools and in-depth explanations [here](https://smscommunity.github.io/sms-guide/info/video-tools/).*

 ### YouTube Downloaders
 **[yt-dlp](https://github.com/yt-dlp/yt-dlp)**
 Local command-based downloader, can be used with GUIs to make it more user friendly.